ap-sullivan/AstroGroupWork/src/pages/Presentation.md

 Since its launch, Astro has grown in popularity with developers at an incredible speed.
 This is likely due to its great flexibility, its framework-agnostic nature, and its full-stack capabilities.

 Finally, while Astro has a rapidly growing ecosystem, it is still young.
-It remains to be seen whether it is a short-term trend or if it will become a long-term fixture in the future of web development.
+It remains to be seen whether it is a short-term trend or if it will become a long-term fixture and become the future of web development.

 </section>
 </div>